codicm/codicm/README.md

 - **Databases**: MS SQL, PostgreSQL, MySQL, MongoDB, SQL , Dynamo DB, Cassandra

 ## Key Projects 📚
-- **[Spark Bootstrap Sampling](https://github.com/bozicschucky/SparkBootstrap)**:Bootstrapping computational analysis on loads of data in specific industries and getting insights on how long a candidate is likely to stay in a certain industry over time.
+- **[Spark Bootstrap Sampling]**:Bootstrapping computational analysis on loads of data in specific industries and getting insights on how long a candidate is likely to stay in a certain industry over time.
-- **[Course-Attendence-System](https://github.com/bozicschucky/Course-Attendence-System)**: Built a collection of RESTful web services to automate the process of course attendance taking for students taking courses at university.
+- **[Course-Attendence-System]**: Built a collection of RESTful web services to automate the process of course attendance taking for students taking courses at university.
-- **[Eccomerce-Frontend](https://github.com/bozicschucky/Eccomerce-Frontend)**: A React Ecommerce app built using react js Resources.
+- **[Eccomerce-Frontend]**: A React Ecommerce app built using react js Resources.
 <!-- - **[Project Name 4]**: Focus on technology, design, and development involved.
 - **[Project Name 5]**: Additional relevant details about the project and its results. -->

-You can view these and more [here](https://github.com/bozicschucky?tab=repositories).
+You can view these and more .

 ## Leadership & Advocacy 🌟
 <!-- - **CobbleStone Energy**: As Software Engineer, I built. -->